 Any quasi-isomorphism of connected cdgl's of the form

-makes of $(\libc(V),d)$ a cofibrant replacement of $L$ and we say that this is a {\em Lie model of $L$} \cite[\S8.4]{bufemutan0}.
+exhibits $(\libc(V),d)$ as a cofibrant replacement of $L$ and we say that this is a {\em Lie model of $L$} \cite[\S8.4]{bufemutan0}.
 If $d$ has no linear term we say that $(\libc(V),d)$ is the {\em minimal model of} $L$, and is unique up to cdgl isomorphism.